Frequently Asked Questions

 Yes.
 We do not have an age limit for children as long as parents are willing to keep up with their accounts.

 What if I cannot find my library card or it is stolen?

 Please contact the library to block your account if your card is lost or stolen to prevent unauthorized use of your card.
 Lost and stolen cards can be replaced for a $1 fee.
-You must bring a picture I.D. to get your card replaced.
-Children under the age of 18 must bring a parent or guardian with a photo I.D.
+You must bring a valid picture I.D. to get your card replaced.
+Children under the age of 18 must bring a parent or guardian with a picture I.D.
 Once you obtain a new card, your original one will not work.